GazzaJ/CI-MS3-W3Recipes/README.md

  - New users only see: Home, Sign-up and Log-in
  - Once signed-up users are able to see the full menu list which enables thenm to interact with the whole app.

 Additional anchor links have been provided in strategic locations to assist user navigation and provide easy access to certain pages.
+These are consistently located at the bottom of the content above the footer.
  - Landing Page
  Contains two anchor links prompting the user to sign-up.
+One located within text of a call to action section in the middle of the page.
+The second is located at the bottom of the page above the footer

  - Recipes page and Manage Recipes page
- Both have a link to the Manage Recipes page where the user can view, edit or delete the recipes they have uploaded.
+ Both have a link to the Add Recipes page, where the user is able to upload a new recipe

  - Profile Page
- Contains a link to prompt the user
+ Contains a link to the Manage Recipes page where they are able to Edit and Delete the recipes they have previously uploaded.

 There should be no requirement for the user to ever have to resort to the Browser BACK button.
  - Error Pages
 Each error page uses the template inheritance to provide the users the navbar seen throughout the site. should a user  encounter an unexpected error they are able to easily navigate back to the site without having to use the back button.

 ##### **Information Design**
+The basic concept fopr the information design for W3Recipes is laid out in the following wireframes.

 #### Wireframes <a name="wireframes"></a>
 Wireframes for the original design concepts were created using Balsamiq.